How To Get A Business License: Expected Costs, Timeline, & Resources

 - Number of employees

-- Federal ID number
+- Federal ID number/EIN

 - Display The License When It Arrives: Some city locations might require the business owner to come and pick up the license at the office.
-However, other entities will mail the license.
-When the license arrives, check with the issuing body to see if there are requirements for posting the license in a clearly visible spot in your business location.
+Other entities will mail the license.
+When the license arrives, check with the issuing body to see if there are requirements for posting the license in a visible spot in your business location.
 Make a note of the renewal date and keep on top of making sure your licensure is current.

 Get Started With These State & Federal Resources For Business Licenses